mishal1/FAAST1/README.md

 ###Person Class
 it should:
 - touch in at the station
-- enter a carrige on the train
-- get off a carriage on the train
 - touch out at the destination station
-optional:
-- be able to add money to their oyster
-- require a £2 GBP minimum to get into the station

 it interacts with:
 - train